-Jenifer McKim is a Senior Investigative Reporter and Senior Trainer at The New England Center for Investigative Reporting.
-Since starting in the fall of 2013, her stories on child fatalities and the state Department of Children and Families were awarded a 2014 “Publick Occurrences” award from the New England Newspaper and Press Association.
-Before joining NECIR in September, 2013, McKim, worked as a social issues and business reporter at the Boston Globe, where she started in 2008.
-There she received a 2011 Casey Medal for Meritorious Journalism for a story on domestic sex trafficking of minors and a 2nd place nod for the 2013 Casey Medal for Meritorious Journalism chronicling a federal investigation into a global child pornography network.
+Jenifer McKim is a senior investigative reporter the New England Center for Investigative Reporting.
+Since starting in the fall of 2013, her stories on child welfare and homeowner debt have been the recipient of both a 2014 and 2015 “Publick Occurrences” award issued by the New England Newspaper and Press Association.
+Before joining NECIR, McKim, worked as a social issues and business reporter at the Boston Globe.
+There she received a 2011 Casey Medal for Meritorious Journalism for a story on domestic sex trafficking of minors and a 2nd place Casey Medal nod for an in-depth look into child pornography.
 Prior to joining the Globe, McKim worked on the Investigative Team at the Orange County Register in California where she led a group of reporters to write about lead-tainted imported Mexican candies.
 The six-part series was a nominated finalist for the 2005 Pulitzer Prize in Public Service.
 McKim is a 2008 fellow at the Nieman Foundation for Journalism at Harvard University and a graduate of Wesleyan University in Connecticut.
 She started her journalism career at the San Juan Star in Puerto Rico and speaks fluent Spanish.